 The SPH Student Advancement community course in Canvas was created as a supplemental tool for students to have access to 24/7.
 Throughout this online Canvas community course students have access to academic, extracurricular, and student success resources.
 The SPH Student Advancement does not take the place of formal academic advising and should not be taken as such.
-Students must maintain regular communication with their graduate academic advisor, while also engaging with their department regarding upper-level elective options and career guidance for your field.
+Students must maintain regular communication with their graduate academic advisor, while also engaging with their department regarding upper-level elective options and career guidance for a student's field.

 Students will be enrolled in the SPH Student Advancement community course within the first few weeks after the start of their first semester.
-Look for degree plan worksheets, elective course lists, announcements, a bulletin, and links to the most utilized resources to assist you throughout your graduate program journey.
+Look for degree plan worksheets, elective course lists, announcements, a bulletin, and links to the most utilized resources to assist throughout a student's graduate program journey.